bslatkin/effectivepython/README.md

 # Effective Python

 Hello!
-You've reached the official source code repository for _Effective Python: Second Edition_.
+You've reached the official source code repository for _Effective Python: Third Edition_.
 To learn more about the book or contact the author, please [visit the official website](https://effectivepython.com).

 [![Cover](./cover.jpg)](https://effectivepython.com)